KC1919/Josh_Talks/README.md

 4. to fetch all the videos, hit this url "http://localhost:3000/"

-5. to search for some specific keyword, use the url "http://localhost:3000/getData", this is a post reques, so define the search term in json format, For example: {"term":"india"}, this will fetch all the videos which contains "india" in their title or description
+5. to search for some specific keyword, use the url "http://localhost:3000/getData", this is a post request, so define the search term in json format, For example: {"term":"india"}, this will fetch all the videos which contains "india" in their title or description